Elementary school (grades K-5) · Stratford, CT

 What is the racial and ethnic makeup of Chapel School?

-The largest demographic group at Chapel School is Hispanic or Latino at 35.2%.
-The school serves a diverse student body in Stratford, CT.
+The largest demographic group at Chapel School is Hispanic or Latino at 35.2% of enrollment, in Stratford, CT.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 70.2/100.

 What is the Resource Investment Index for Chapel School?

-Chapel School has a Resource Investment Index of 33/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Chapel School has a Resource Investment Index of 34/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page